We want people in Dundee to enjoy

 Despite improvements in air quality since the introduction of the DCC Air Quality Action Plan in 2011, there remain locations in the city where the Air Quality Objective (AQO) for annual mean NO2 are not being met.
 While the number of exceedances of the NO2 annual mean objective has decreased, the proposed LEZ is to be introduced in the city to accelerate Dundee’s required compliance with the objective levels.

-The process has included identifying a range of high-level scenarios, some of which were then assessed in the Scottish Environmental Protection Agency (SEPA) Air Quality City Model for Dundee to see their effect on NO2 levels in areas of Dundee where there are current exceedances of the air quality objective level.
+The process has included identifying a range of high-level scenarios, some of which were then assessed in the SEPA Air Quality City Model for Dundee to see their effect on NO2 levels in areas of Dundee where there are current exceedances of the air quality objective level.

-From this, five potential options were subjected to public consultation and stakeholder engagement in 2019 (2.2MB PDF).
+From this, five potential options were subjected to public consultation and stakeholder engagement in autumn 2019.
 The five options included scenarios were the LEZ applied to buses only, to all vehicle types, and had three different possible areas based on the city centre bound by the inner-ring road.
 Over 1300 responses were received to the public consultation consultation, with 64% of respondents supporting the introduction of an LEZ applying to all vehicles.
 This option was also being favoured by bus operators.
-A report on this public consultation and stakeholder engagement was presented to Councillors in February 2020 (1.2MB PDF).

 After this consultation, the five options plus additional Lochee Road inclusive variations requested during the consultation process, were assessed in a traffic microsimulation model to identify any potential impacts on the Dundee road network.
 The traffic modelling of the city centre only options helped to understand the localised impact of each option in restricting non-compliant vehicles from accessing the area inside the inner ring road and redistributing trips to car parks on the periphery of the proposed option area.
 When modelling the variations that included Lochee Road, the modelling suggested that the introduction of a LEZ incorporating the Lochee Road corridor significantly impacted on network conditions.
 The increase in network congestion was evident on all inner ring road option variants tested with both Lochee Road variants.
 15 LEZ options in total were tested in the Dundee City Paramics traffic model and the model results clearly show there to be considerable impacts on the Dundee Road network if Lochee Road is included in any LEZ option.